mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 ## Citation

-If you use the AutoAVSR models, please consider citing the following paper:
+If you use the AutoAVSR models [training code](https://github.com/mpc001/auto_avsr), please consider citing the following paper:

 ```bibtex
 @inproceedings{ma2023auto,